Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 - title: title for the form
 - subtitle: subtitle for the form
 - fields: array containing fields
-- force (optional): defaults to false. if true, the wall component does not have a cancel button. this does not apply to message style forms.
+- force (optional): defaults to false.
+If true, the wall component does not have a cancel button.
+This does not apply to message style forms.
 - style: style of the form component (message or wall)
 - fields: array of objects
   - label: text input label